 Bryn Edwin Hall also provides internet for the residents to utilise and can be used by the families when they visit.
 Residents can enjoy Skype or Facetime if they own their own devices, such as iPad or Kindle.
 The home uses internet quizzes often and have access to music via the internet.

 Music plays all the time in different areas of the home.
-Bryn Edwin staff firmly believes in the power of music to calm, reassure and bring happy memories to residents.
+Bryn Edwin staff firmly believe in the power of music to calm, reassure and bring happy memories to residents.

 The hairdresser visits once a week and will cut, blow-dry, perm, and set hair.
 She attends to male and female.